Multiplying Fractions Calculator

 How to multiply fractions?

 Multiplying fractions is not rocket science, believe us.
-You only need to know how to multiply numbers and how to simplify fractions!
+You only need to know how to multiply numbers, which you surely do, and how to simplify fractions.
+This is a bit more involved, but you can quickly learn more with Omni's simplify fractions calculator.

 Let's say you have two fractions, 3/5 and 5/8.
 How to multiply these fractions?